BYLAWS of the POLISH GENEALOGICAL SOCIETY of AMERICA, INC.

 Section 2 The Board of Directors shall consist of four (4) Officers, six (6) Directors, Chairs of Standing Committees and a Family History Library Representative.
 Standing Committee Chairs shall have the same status as elected Directors.

 a.
 Each Board member is entitled to one (1) vote.

 b.
 A majority of the voting Board members shall constitute a quorum.

 c.
 A Board member may be elected or appointed, but not both.

 Section 3 The Board shall authorize disbursements not provided for in the approved budget.

-Section 4 Each Member of the Board of Directors shall submit a written annual report at the November meeting.
+Section 4 Each Member of the Board of Directors may submit a written annual report at the November meeting.
 Reports shall include goals and accomplishments.